 One of the most exciting things to do at Mt.
 Norquay is the Via Ferrata, an assisted climbing experience.
 With four routes to choose from, you’ll cross suspension bridges and climb ladders, while soaking in the incredible views of Banff.
 The Via Ferrata isn’t free of course, but the parking is!

-9. Cycle to Johnston Canyon
+9. Johnston Canyon

 Get Free Parking with a Banff Hotel Stay